BrysonDeChambeauC

 He tweeted after the event: “This is one of the best rounds of golf I have ever played in my life.
 I can’t thank my team enough and sticking with me through the process.
 Today may have been history, but this is just the beginning.
 Let’s keep it going.”

-He duly followed up the next month by winning the LIV Golf event in Chicago, and Crushers GC finished the year in style by taking the 2023 team championship.
+He duly followed up the next month by winning the LIV Golf event in Chicago, and Crushers GC finished the year in style by taking the 2023 Team Championship.

 YouTube stardom with the help of John Daly, Paige Spiranac – and more